HOUSING FIRST SUCCESS STORIES

 Struggling with addiction, Ronnie spent 10 years homeless, the last year in a tent.
 Hypothermia nearly killed him.
 Last year, for the first time in his life, he had his mother to his house and made her Thanksgiving dinner.
 He’s reunited with his daughter he hadn’t seen in 15 years too and loves spending time with his family.
 He also rescued a kitten and a rabbit from the local shelter and enjoys walking in the park near his new apartment.

 Ron lived on the streets and in shelters for over fifteen years prior to being housed by Housing First.
 For decades, Ron suffered from an undiagnosed Bipolar Disorder and couldn’t keep a job.
 With no health insurance, he self-medicated and used the emergency room for all his health care needs.
 Ron has been in his own apartment since March 2012, currently in senior housing where he enjoys the support and company of people his age.
 He takes his psychiatric medication daily, participates in a men’s health and recovery program, and attends regular AA meetings.
 Ron has also became an active member of his local community and is reunited with his family.

-These stories, and the hundreds more like them, are a true testament to the power of Housing First – how our surroundings shape our thoughts, emotions, and actions.
-And, how a place of one’s own that is peaceful, safe, and dignified can transform lives.
+These stories, and the hundreds more like them, are a true testament to the power of Housing People First – how our surroundings shape our thoughts, emotions, and actions.
+And, how a place of one’s own that’s peaceful, safe, and dignified can transform lives.

-Please make a donation to the Housing First Start Up Fund or visit the Housewarming Registry where you have the opportunity to offer essential household items and turn someone’s empty new apartment into a warm, welcoming home .
+Please make a donation to the Housing Start Up Fund or visit our Housewarming Registry where you have the opportunity to offer essential household items and turn someone’s empty new apartment into a warm, welcoming home .
 Your support transforms lives!